jasonmacduffie/isles-of-maga/story.md

 Magathos has an area of 10,000 square kilometers (approximately the size of Big Island, Hawaii), and is the largest island in Maga.
 The other islands in Maga vary greatly in size, ranging from 100 to 8,000 square kilometers.

-Although the inside of the Otris Mountains are very developed by Dwarves, the outside of the mountains have not largely been touched by civilization.
-A great number of unique wildlife make their homes there, as well as some unintegrated beast races.
+Although the inside of Magathos is very developed by Dwarves, the higher elevations have largely been touched by civilization.
+The coastal cities are connected by water travel and tunnels through the mountain.
+A great number of unique wildlife make their homes on the higher elevations, as well as some unintegrated beast races.

 Political System
 ----------------